zy538324/HomeGrubHub-Staging/docs/ENVIRONMENT.md

 If neither `DATABASE_URL` nor the PostgreSQL variables are provided, the application falls back to a local SQLite database for development.

+## Testing

+The test suite configures the above variables automatically and uses a temporary SQLite database.
+Running `pytest` locally therefore requires no additional setup, but any provided environment variables will still take precedence.